PiereLeonFrederiks/StratigraphicTransect/README.md

 Coordinates (longitude/latitude/elevation) embedded in the profile are used to position boreholes spatially.
 Profiles without coordinates are placed at the origin and spaced evenly.

+JSON is the recommended (lossless) format and preserves every field, including gradational shifts and finds.
+TXT/CSV imports reconstruct gradational shifts from the description and re-read finds with their type and depth range, so an exported log re-imports faithfully.

 ---

 ## Companion Tool